What is Stigma?

 Unfortunately, what’s happening as COVID-19 overtakes the globe and, most recently, America, is despite recent support of stigma-free campaigns for mental health and substance use disorders, addiction is still suffering the consequences of being stigmatized.

 Addiction claims tens of thousands of lives of many people every year.
 According to the CDC In 2017, that number was approximately 70,000 deaths from drug overdose alone.
 That does not include those who died from accidental deaths due to intoxication, or those who suffered and died from long-term health problems like liver failure that was a direct result of substance abuse.

 These figures actually bring the total mortality to about double what we see from overdose deaths alone.
 Given this figure, we’re talking about 384 people per day due to drugs in America.
 When we look at COVID-19, we see that since the first US case, we’re over 700 deaths per day.
 Many might look at this no further, seeing that it’s almost twice as deadly.
 This is the reason why everyone’s in such a panic about it.
-But America’s drug epidemic has been going on for over decades.
+But America’s drug epidemic has been going on for decades.

 Imagine if a virus that was nearly as deadly as the Coronavirus took over our country half a century, continuing to spread and re-spread around, killing people every day.
 While this may sound like the flu, influenza kills about 161 people per day in America.

 We’re seeing a relative overreaction when we compare the national and media attention given to COVID-19 with that of substance use disorders.
 Or maybe the reaction is appropriate, and it was actually an under-reaction to addiction.
 Whether we’re talking about daily presidential briefings or around the clock news coverage, addiction has never gotten the attention and quick action that the Coronavirus pandemic is commanding so far.